smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 Hmp-From-Santa-Data-Packet is a packet sent by Root, which is intended to find destination which is 'somewhere around', but exact location is unknown.
 When Root needs to pass data to a Node for which it has no valid route, Root sends HMP-FROM-SANTA-DATA-PACKET (or multiple packets), to each of Retransmitting Devices, in hope to find target Device and to pass the packet.

-Hmp-From-Santa-Data-Packet is processed as specified in Multi-Cast Processing section above, up to the point where all the buses for all the next hops are found; note that if Multi-Cast processing generates a Routing-Error, it is not transmitted immediately (see below).
+Hmp-From-Santa-Data-Packet is processed as specified in "From Santa" packet Processing section above, up to the point where all the buses for all the next hops are found; note that if Multi-Cast processing generates a Routing-Error, it is not transmitted immediately (see below).
 Starting from that point, Retransmitting Device processes Hmp-From-Santa-Data-Packet proceeds as follows:

 * replaces LAST-HOP field with it's own node id
 * creates a broadcast-bus-list of it's own buses which match BROADCAST-BUS-TYPE-LIST